Image

 Content marketing has compounding returns.
 As you create content, you build a library of results and resources that become more valuable over time.
 The longer your content exists and the more content you create, the higher your returns will be.

 If your competitors are leveraging content marketing (and you aren’t), they have a head start in their content investment.
-The sooner you begin creating content, the sooner you can match the breadth and volume of your competitors’ content.
+The sooner you begin creating content, the sooner you can match the breadth and volume of your competitors’ content in support of your company’s goals.

 Builds Brand Awareness